-On Vancouver island, our gym of choice on is always Boulder House!
+On Vancouver Island, our gym of choice is always Boulder House!
 Here, it's really easy to jump right into a nice routine.
-We know the area, we know the gyms, and we're not caught off guard by workout area conditions - every gym is well equipped for our needs!
+We know the area, we know the gyms, and we're not caught off guard by workout area conditions - every gym is well-equipped for our needs!
 I love Canada...

-As usual, I've found myself registering for a bouldering competition last minute because I saw a poster on a wall.
-This time, it's a Tour De Bloc - one of the most well known and classic competition series in Canada.
+As usual, I found myself registering for a bouldering competition last minute because I saw a poster on a wall.
+This time, it's a Tour De Bloc - one of the most well-known and classic competition series in Canada.
 We happen to still be on Vancouver Island when the B.C.
 Tour De Bloc stop takes place at BoulderHouse Langford, and I just so happened to mention to my coach that I was looking for some extra competition practice before Salt Lake.

 It fits perfectly with my schedule, but Zach had to move some things around to make it work.
 Nonetheless, we will both compete on May 13th, and we will keep a lookout for a live stream!